toniertl1988/cuddychat/README.md

 History
 =======
-- Version 1.0 - released - server and client are stable + fix smiley parsing
+- Version 1.0 - released - server and client are stable + hard coded smiley parsing of :D
 - Version 1.0.1 - released - better gui xaml code
 - Version 1.0.2 - released - menu and statusbar in client and server